woleet/woleet-backendkit/README.md

 This API provides two endpoints:
  * `/identity` allows **anyone** to verify that your backend effectively owns its claimed bitcoin address
- * `/signature` allows **your backend** (and only yours) to sign some data using its bitcoin identity
+ * `/signature` allows **your backend** (and only it) to sign some data using its bitcoin address

-The Woleet backend kit also exposes the documentation of its own API on the `/documentation` endpoint.
+The documentation of this API is exposed on the `/documentation` endpoint.

 ### Prerequisites

-In order to run this server you will need:
+To run the NodeJS server, you will need:
-- A web domain.
+* a web domain (eg. https://mycompany.com)
-- A TLS certificate (and key) for your domain.
+* a SSL/TLS certificate (and the associated key) associated to your web domain

-- For a docker usage: Docker is installed on your system.
+To run the sever using Docker/NodeJS, you must install Docker on your system.
-- For a node-only usage: "forever" is globally installed on your system (npm i -g forever`)
+To run the server using NodeJS only, you need to globally install "forever" on your system (`npm i -g forever`)

 ### Installation

-Clone the project: git clone git@github.com:woleet/woleet-backendkit.git` or download https://github.com/woleet/woleet-backendkit/archive/master.zip and uncompress it.
+Clone the project (`git clone git@github.com:woleet/woleet-backendkit.git`) or download `https://github.com/woleet/woleet-backendkit/archive/master.zip` and uncompress it.

 ### First run with the helper script initialize-docker.sh or initialize-node.sh